f5devcentral/terraform-aws-f5-sca/README.md

 F5 recommends that customers leverage AS3 for configuration and management of virtual servers (Step 1 Above).
 AS 3 will incorporate features faster than imperative API tools such as Ansible or Terraform modules and allows users to move to an as-code model.
 For more information on AS 3 please see https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/.
 AS3 can be imbedded into CFT calls, used with Terraform, used with Ansible or pushed via tools such as Postman or CURL.

 For the other configuration steps there are many automations tools available and your organization should work with the ones that allow you to be the most efficient overall.
 The workflow that is accomplished via Terraform in this repository could also be accomplished via those tools.

+## Working with MultiAccount Environments

+In cloud migrations it is not uncommon for organizations to leverage multi-account enivonrments.
+As an example you may have developer accounts, networking accounts, security accounts, master payer etc.  In this scenario we need to think about the environment in business and technical terms.

+Business
+- Payer Accounts - this is outside of F5's perview ans is an AWS related item.
+- End User License Agreements - the EULA must be accpted by the account in which the image is deployed.
+For example if you want to deploy instances into an account named APP_DEV an admin in the account will need to "subscribe" to the software image.

+Technical
+- F5 IAM Roles require certain attributes in the environment, STS, S3, EC2.
+Depending on the use case you may need all or only some of the attributes as listed

 ## Filing issues